 Page views is the most accurate data as it is based on analysis of your webservers, rather than cookie based tracking that other analytics packages provide.
-Total number of visits on its own is not a good indicator of effectiveness – image a store getting loads of people through the door but nobody buying anything.
+A total number of visits on its own is not a good indicator of effectiveness – image a store getting loads of people through the door but nobody buying anything.

 Average logon time and new versus returning visitors